Hirschsprung Disease

 • Rectal manometry

 Initial approach is typically with barium enema and/or rectal suction biopsy.
-(A barium enema should not be done in patients suspected of having Hirschsprung enterocolitis because of the risk of perforation.)
+(NOTE: A barium enema should not be performed in patients suspected of having Hirschsprung-associated enterocolitis because of the risk of perforation.)
 Barium enema may show a transition in diameter between the dilated, normally innervated colon proximal to the narrowed distal segment (which lacks normal innervation).
-Barium enema should be done without prior preparation, which can dilate the abnormal segment and decompress the proximal colon, rendering the test nondiagnostic.
-Because characteristic findings may not be present in the neonatal period, a 24-hour post-evacuation x-ray should be taken; if the colon is still filled with barium, Hirschsprung disease is likely.
+Barium enema should be performed without prior preparation, which can dilate the abnormal segment and decompress the proximal colon, rendering the test nondiagnostic.
+Because characteristic findings may not be present in the neonatal period, a 24-hour post-evacuation radiograph should be taken; if the colon is still filled with barium, Hirschsprung disease is likely.

 A rectal suction biopsy can disclose the absence of ganglion cells.
-Acetylcholinesterase staining can be done to highlight the enlarged nerve trunks; calretinin staining can be done to detect the absence of mucosal innervation (1).
+Acetylcholinesterase staining can be performed to highlight the enlarged nerve trunks; calretinin staining can be performed to detect the absence of mucosal innervation (1).

 Some centers also can do rectal manometry, which typically reveals a lack of relaxation of the internal anal sphincter upon balloon insufflation of the rectum, which is characteristic of the abnormal innervation.